swampy990/car_miles/README.md

 Currently this is just a single class that doesn't store any history - aiming to get this using database connections at some point

-People involved in the project +are+
+People involved in the project *are*

 <table>
     <tr>